-The 5 C’s of Credit: What Lenders Look For
+The 5 C’s of Credit: A Beginner’s Guide

 This article is part of a larger series on Business Financing.

 - Capital: Lenders evaluate your net worth and equity in comparison to your current debts to gauge your access to capital.
-The more equity and less overall debt you have, the better.
+Depending on the amount of money you’ve invested in your business, lenders may consider your current capital involvement, as it reduces the risk of default.

 Character: Your Credit History & Background